tonoplast/ai-cover-letter/README.md

 - **403/Blocked on Scraping:** Increase delay between jobs, or use manual job description input for protected sites.
 - **No CV Uploaded:** Upload at least one CV for best RAG results.
-- **LLM Not Responding:** Check your Ollama, OpenAI, or Anthropic configuration and API keys.
+- **LLM Not Responding:** Check your Ollama, OpenAI, Anthropic, or Google Gemini configuration and API keys.
 - **Model Not Loading:** Ensure your LLM provider is running and accessible.
 - **Company Research Failing:** Check your API keys and rate limits for the selected provider.
 - **Timeout Errors:** Increase timeout values in your `.env` file for slow models.